jixuni/React-Recipes/README.md

 [Deploy page](https://jixuni.github.io/React-Recipes/)

-Recipes is a simple component base App that grabs recipes from a Api and display that most popular ones on the page.
+Recipes is a simple component base App that grabs recipes from a Api and display the most popular recipes on the page.

 ### Installing